-SHIPPING FEES – DELIVERY & PICK UP ARRANGEMENTS:
+SHIPPING & HANDLING FEES – DELIVERY & PICK UP ARRANGEMENTS:

-We usually personally drive and hand-deliver/collect the kits – we have several ongoing, back-to-back sessions and we are able to offer a reasonable delivery fee by coordinate regional deliveries and pick ups on the same day.
+We usually personally drive and hand-deliver/collect the kits – we have several ongoing, back-to-back sessions and we are able to offer a reasonable transportation fee by coordinating regional deliveries and pick ups on the same day.

-PROGRAM DELIVERY & PICK FEE IS $25 EACH WAY.
-If you are able to either pick up or deliver your materials from/to a friend (see TAG ALONG above), or if you are able to arrange pick up or deliver directly from/to our homestead (visit us in Southern Vermont!), you will not get charged the shipping fee!
+PROGRAM DELIVERY & PICK FEE IS $50 ($25 EACH WAY, payed in advance.)
+If you are able to either pick up or deliver your materials from/to a friend (see TAG ALONG above), or if you are able to arrange pick up or deliver directly from/to our homestead (visit us in Southern Vermont!), you will be refunded the appropriate shipping fee.

 IMPORTANT!!!
 Due to present COVID precautions and travel restrictions, we are currently UNABLE to publish an advance-schedule of delivery and pick up dates – we will contact each family to schedule.